 Creating a font is an immense effort and therefore a license for a font step also costs a lot of money.
-But to use web typography, the designer of a font must, of course, release it for embedding in a web site.
-Beautiful, free fonts are available for example on The League of Movable Type.
+But to use web typography, the designer of a font must release it for embedding in a website.
+Beautiful, free fonts are available, for example on The League of Movable Type.

-In addition to owning the font, there is still the possibility to integrate the font of a web service.
+In addition to owning the font, there is the possibility to integrate the font of a web service.
 There are for example pay-as-you-go solutions such as Adobe Typekit, which offer many professional fonts.
-Anyone who is unwilling to regularly pay to use a font can still choose from a large number of fonts that have been freely made available by nice designers.
+Anyone unwilling to regularly pay to use a font can still choose from many fonts that have been freely made available by nice designers.

 I first looked at Typekit, but then chose two free fonts that I integrate into my website via Google Fonts: